 File-> section Info-> Account Settings-> Account Settings…-> select your POP3 account-> press Remove

-Add your IMAP account
+Step 2: Add your IMAP account

 The next step is to add your mailbox as an IMAP account.
 You can do this in the same dialog that you opened in the step above.

-If you are using Outlook 2007, 2010, 2013 or 2016, you can use the “Auto Account Setup” wizard where you only need to fill out your name, email address and password and Outlook will try to find the settings needed for your account.
+You can use the “Auto Account Setup” wizard where you only need to fill out your name, email address and password and Outlook will try to find the settings needed for your account.
 If this fails or if it finds the POP3 settings, you can use the option “Manually configure server settings or additional server types”.

 Setting up an account manually makes sure you’ll

 configure it as an IMAP instead of a POP3 account.

 After you have added your IMAP account and if your mailbox space permits it, you could optionally transfer your current emails, which you downloaded via POP3, and folder structure to your IMAP account.

 To transfer your data, simply select the messages or folders that you want to have back onto the IMAP server and initiate a copy or move command or use the drag & drop method.
 If you drag & drop mails or folders via your right mouse button, you’ll get an option to either move or copy the selected items.